-I acknowledge that I have received a copy of the handbook for Regional West Medical Center School of Radiologic Technology.
+I acknowledge that I have received a copy of the handbook for Regional West Medical Center

 School of Radiologic Technology.
-I agree to pay my tuition and fees to Region Technology in two payments for the program payment for the program term of August 2 Nov.
-1, 20, and the second payment for 20 will be made on or before May 1, 20 m year August 20 to August 0 to February 20 will be m the program term of February 2 20 The first nade on or before In addition, I agree to pay my tuition and f Radiologic Technology in two payments for The first payment for the program term of before Nov.
-1, 20, and the second payn August 20 will be made on or before Ma the program year of August 20 August 20 to February 20 nent for the program term of Feb to August 20 will be made on or I understand that Western Nebraska Con Kearney, Chadron State College, Eastern tuition and fees are not included in Reg I have responsibility to pay these monie n Wyoming College, or any oth ional West Medical Center's tu er institution's uition and fees, and I understand a full tuition refund for a terr from the program within two weeks after the term will be made if I withdraw or am discovered weeks from the beginning of that term.
-Reference as stated by the program and the last make all refunds due within 60 days followerefunds will be made for purchased books the beginning of that term.
-No turn continued from the program at are funds are to be determined from the day of attendance of the studer wing a student's drop date.
-I acknowledge ition refunds for a ny time after two the beginning of the nt.
+I agree to pay my tuition and fees to Regio Technology in two payments for the prograp payment for the program term of August 2 Nov.
+1, 20, and the second payment for 20 will be made on or before May 1, 20 am year August 20 20 to February 20 the program term of I to August 20 The first will be made on or before In addition, I agree to pay my tuition and a Radiologic Technology in two payments for The first payment for the program term of before Nov.
+1, 20, and the second payr August 20 will be made on or before Ma the program year of A August 20 to Febru nent for the program t ugust 20 to August 20 ary 20 will be made on or I understand that Western Nebraska Co Kearney, Chadron State College, Easter tuition and fees are not included in Reg I have responsibility to pay these monic n Wyoming College, o gional West Medical C or any other institution's enter's tuition and fees, and I understand a full tuition refund for a terr from the program within two weeks after t term will be made if I withdraw or am disc weeks from the beginning of that term.
+Re term as stated by the program and the las make all refunds due within 60 days follow refunds will be made for purchased books he beginning of that to ontinued from the pro funds are to be determ t day of attendance of ving a student's drop of rm.
+No tuition refunds for a gram at any time after two ined from the beginning of the the student.
 The program shall I understand payments are to be made on payments on time, I will not be allowed to Corrective Action Policy.
-I acknowledge that issued until the balance of tuition and fees enroll in the next term and may at my final grades or my associat be subject to the If I withdraw or am dismissed from the propayments to Regional West Medical Center understand transcripts will not be released paid.
-School of Radiologic Technology y.
+I acknowledge the issued until the balance of tuition and feed enroll in the next term at my final grades or m and may be subject to the ay associate degree will not be If I withdraw or am dismissed from the propayments to Regional West Medical Center understand transcripts will not be released paid.
+School of Radiologic Technology.
 However, I I also acknowledge that if I wish to change Payment Agreement and Enrollment Contr Student Name Student Signature Date Program Director's Signature Copy 1 for program director Copy 2 for student Date Revised 1/20/21